 Microsoft says Russia-linked hackers target sports organizations

-Microsoft Corp said it has tracked "significant" cyberattacks coming from a group it calls "Strontium" or "Fancy Bear", targeting anti-doping authorities and global sporting organizations.

-REUTERS: Microsoft Corp said it has tracked "significant" cyberattacks coming from a group it calls "Strontium" or "Fancy Bear", targeting anti-doping authorities and global sporting organizations.
+REUTERS: Microsoft Corp said it has tracked "significant" cyberattacks coming from a group it calls "Strontium" or "Fancy Bear", targeting anti-doping authorities and global sporting organisations.

-At least 16 national and international sporting and anti-doping organizations across three continents were targeted in the attacks which began on Sept.
-16, according to the company.
+At least 16 national and international sporting and anti-doping organisations across three continents were targeted in the attacks which began on Sep 16, according to the company.

 The company said some of these attacks had been successful, but the majority had not.
 Microsoft has notified all customers targeted in these attacks.